Light

 Propagation

-Chinese Evergreen plants are propagated using stem cuttings and by
+Chinese Evergreen plants are propagated using stem cuttings and plant division.

 Clean Air Plant